fzeeshan/pindl/README.md

 * As of 12.2015, the Pinterest API does not provide access to secret boards, so you need to make them temporarily public to download.

-* On Windows, don't forget to set UTF-8 in your command prompt:
+* On Windows, don't forget to set UTF-8 in your command prompt if your Python is older than 3.6.0:

         chcp 65001